 I used double sided carpet tape to fold the edges over but copydex is good.
 I then covered the back and glued the edges of a square of hessian tucking in a hem for neatness.

 Add your voice!
 Click below to comment.
 ThriftyFun is powered by your wisdom!

 I am interested in how this rug is made.
 I have made several different types, and am currently working on a primitive rug hooking, but I love the idea of recycled fleece, and would be interested in how it is made.
-Could you post some basic directions or an explanation of type?

 Awesome!
 How did you make that?
 Did you cut strips and hook them through cloth?
 I have never made a rag rug before